Recommended word list

 Try to avoid we

-and focus instead on how the user can accomplish something in Docker.
+and focus instead on how the user can carry out something in Docker.

 Use: